Coursework Courses and Units Accreditation Procedure

 i) A course costing, Library Impact Statement andTechnology Impact Statementmust be provided for both new courses and course amendments.
 If a new course or course amendment is developed from 90% or more of existing units, course proposers are not required to complete the Course Costing Model template, but need to fill out a Course Profitability model template.

-ii) The business case for the course must be approved by the faculty board.
+ii) The business case for the course must be approved by the Dean.
 In addition, the course costing model or course profitability model must be verified by the Vice President (Finance) or nominee, through the Course Proposal Evaluation Group, before consideration of the course proposal by Education Committee.

 3. For Sunway and Monash South Africa: